tzekid/consist-contest/memes.md

 There are two very important commands in SPL, `eval` and `stats`, but in this section we will only cover `stats`.

 The `stats` command is used to perform statistical functions.
-Here are some examples with the fictional value of "time_traveled":
+Here are some examples with the fictive value of "time_traveled":

 | Function          | Example                                           |
 | ----------------- | ------------------------------------------------- |